cert-lv/graphoscope/README.md

 - [ ] Implement other SQL features, like `NOT BETWEEN`
 - [ ] Filters `Edit` button doesn't work if data source is not available any more
 - [ ] API can return an image instead of JSON
+- [ ] Use the official package for the Elasticsearch plugin
 - [ ] Data source plugins:
   - [ ] RTIR
   - [ ] MS SQL